 4. Ground Cumin

 Ground cumin is also known as “Egyptian cumin powder.”
-They are one of the crucial spices in Middle Eastern cuisine.
+They are one of the most popular cumin varieties and also crucial spices in Middle Eastern cuisine.
 When you put it in the dish, you will have a light yellow color.

-In terms of taste, ground cumin has a slightly more bitter and earthier taste than saffron.
+If you are only familiar with the regular cumin’s taste, you’ll be surprised when trying ground cumin for the first time.
+It’s slightly earthier and more bitter than saffron.
 So, when using, add a little sugar to balance the earthy taste of cumin.

 Although this alternative is not as good as turmeric, safflower, and annatto, don’t hurry to skip it.
 It is the easiest spice to find!
 Go to any supermarket in your city, and you’ll find them in the most conspicuous places on the spice section.